notifi-network/notifi-sdk-ts/packages/notifi-react-card/README.md

 # Getting Started

-Fill out [this form](https://bit.ly/NotifiDappSetup) to receive a developer login.
+Head over to https://admin.dev.notifi.network and create a new developer/tenant account if you haven't already.

-With a developer login, you can generate an API key and customize component configurations.
+With a developer login, you can generate the cardId to use in the examples below.

 &nbsp;